toxibunny/unitv2-camera-integration-with-raspberry-pi/README.md

 ⚠ Known Issues (AKA "Features")

 The camera’s Flask server might crash if you look at it wrong.
-If the Pi reboots, you’ll need to restart get_image.py (unless you set up a cron job, you overachiever).
 The images are 320x240 because we paid for resolution with our sanity.

 🚀 Next Steps (For the Brave)